BdR76/CSVLint/readme.md

 You can use CSV Lint to analyse, validate, convert and reformat text data files.
-It is _not_ meant to be a replacement for spreadsheet programs like [Excel](https://www.reddit.com/r/datascience/comments/1dsnbww/youre_not_helping_excel_please_stop_helping/) or SPSS, but rather it's a quality control tool to examine, verify or polish up a dataset before further processing.
+It is _not_ meant to be a replacement for spreadsheet programs like [Excel](https://www.reddit.com/r/datascience/comments/1dsnbww/youre_not_helping_excel_please_stop_helping/) or SPSS, but rather a quality control tool to examine, verify or polish up a dataset before further processing.

 With CSV Lint you can take a dataset and:

 * Scan for metadata, i.e. detect columns and datatypes
-* Create schema.ini based on metadata
+* Create a schema.ini file based on metadata
 * Validate data against schema.ini
 * Convert datetime/decimal values to different formats
-* Convert between comma, semicolon, tab separated, fixed width formats
+* Convert between comma, semicolon, tab separated, fixed-width formats
 * Split valid/invalid values into two separate columns
-* Count unique values of one or more columns
+* Count unique values in one or more columns
-* Sort based on one of the columns
+* Sort based on a column
-* Convert csv data to SQL insert script or XML or JSON format.
+* Convert CSV data to SQL INSERT script, XML, or JSON format.
+* Export metadata in various formats
 * Generate Python, R or PowerShell scripts

 CSV Lint doesn't require an internet connection and doesn't use any cloud service.
-All data processing is done offline on the pc that runs Notepad++.
+All data processing is done offline on the PC that runs Notepad++.
 The plug-in is stable and works for most use-cases, if you encounter any bugs or unexpected behaviour feel free to [report any issues here](https://github.com/BdR76/CSVLint/issues).
 CSVLint is based on a prototype project [Dataset MultiTool](https://github.com/BdR76/datasetmultitool)